 A photograph produced by Studio Harcourt is something very special.
-Hollywood stars like Marlene Dietrich, Salvador Dali, Brigitte Bardot and more recently, Jean Paul Gaultier, Princess Rania of Jordan, John Malkovich, Spike Lee, French actress Sophie Marceau, French footballer hero Zinedine Zidan, and racing driver Michael Schumacher have all had their portraits taken here.
+Hollywood stars like Marlene Dietrich, Salvador Dali, Brigitte Bardot and more recently, Jean Paul Gaultier, Princess Rania of Jordan, John Malkovich, Spike Lee, French actress Sophie Marceau, and racing driver Michael Schumacher have all had their portraits taken here.

-But don’t worry, so have people who are not in the public eye, but who want their own photographic portrait.
-At one time, it was very much the thing to do among the French upper classes who preferred the modern technology of photography to the age-old tradition of paintings.
-And it carries on today.
-It is very expensive, but the results are extraordinary.Continue to 2 of 4 below.
+People who are not in the public eye, but who want their own fine art photographic portrait, make up the majority of Studio Harcourt's clientele.
+At one time, it was the thing to do among the French upper classes who preferred the modern technology of photography to the age-old tradition of paintings.
+While a Studio Harcourt portrait is a splurge, the results are extraordinary.Continue to 2 of 4 below.

 02 of 04

-Entering, you’re greeted and led up a dramatic staircase with a red carpet into the main reception, a high-ceilinged room with black-and-white portraits on the walls.
-To your left is a seating area; ahead a gallery with more portraits and an Art Deco bar.
+In the entrance, you’re greeted and led up a dramatic, red-carpeted staircase to the main reception, which is a high-ceilinged room with black-and-white portraits on the walls.
+To your left is a seating area; ahead, a gallery with more portraits and an Art Deco bar.
 To your right, large doors reminiscent of a 1930s cinema lead into the large studio.
-But you’re not ready for that yet.

-You start with a specialised make up and hairdressing session in the bijou-like Studio Jean Cocteau.
-You come with whatever glamorous costume you want, or they can arrange couture sessions where you can pick your clothes (though that is an extra).
+Your portrait session starts with a specialized make-up and hairdressing session in the bijou-like Studio Jean Cocteau.
+You can come with whatever glamorous costume you want, or—for an extra charge—they can arrange couture sessions where you can pick your clothes.

-After two days, the different photographs are produced for you to go over and make your choice.
-Two weeks later the precious portrait arrives, on artist’s paper and with the Harcourt signature in the bottom right hand corner that proclaims to the world that you have chosen the best.Continue to 3 of 4 below.
+After two days, the proofs are ready for your review and, two weeks later, your precious portrait arrives.
+Professionally printed on artist’s paper, with the Harcourt signature in the corner, your portrait proclaims to the world that you have chosen the best.Continue to 3 of 4 below.

 03 of 04

-The Studio was created in 1934 by Cosette Harcourt, the Lacroix brothers and Robert Ricci, Nina Ricci’s son.
-In the early days the studio produced pictures for the press and managed to stay open at a time when other studios were closing as the Depression hit.
-Then Cosette Harcourt, who was married to one of the Lacroix brothers, decided to concentrate on cinema stars, predominantly French.
-The studio kept working through World War II and blossomed again after 1946, concentrating once again on the stars.
+The Studio was created in 1934 by Cosette Harcourt, the Lacroix brothers, and Robert Ricci, Nina Ricci’s son.
+In the early days, the studio produced pictures for the press and managed to stay open during the Depression, at a time when other studios were closing.
+Cosette Harcourt, who was married to one of the Lacroix brothers, made the decision to start attracting more work with cinema stars.
+The studio once again weathered difficult times during World War II, but blossomed again after 1946 and resumed its business of photographing film stars.

 04 of 04